hargurjeet/Suprise_Housing/README.md

 > We are required to model the price of houses wtih the avaliable independent variables.
 This model will be used by the company to understand how exactly the prices vary with the variables.
 Model will also help them to understand the dynamics of the market.

 - ### Analytical Goal
-> A regression model to predict the actual value of the property.
+> - A regression model to predict the actual value of the property.
-> Significant variables to priedict the price of the house.
+> - Identifying Significant variables to predict the price of the house.

 - ### About Dataset
 > - The dataset contains 1400+ records providing the details of houses in form of different fetaures